-The Spring One Room Challenge Starts Today: Here's How to Follow Along
+The Fall One Room Challenge Starts Today: Here's How to Follow Along

 The semiannual design event of the year is here!
-The One Room Challenge (ORC) kicks off today, May 5, and is about to fill your Instagram feed with loads of design inspiration.
-Plus, we're thrilled to yet again be the media partner for this spring's challenge.
-(If you need a refresher of what past makeovers have looked like, check out the 20 official room makeovers from last fall's challenge.)
+The One Room Challenge (ORC) kicks off today, September 29, and is about to fill your Instagram feed with loads of design inspiration.
+Plus, we're thrilled to yet again be the media partner for this fall's challenge.
+(If you need a refresher of what past makeovers have looked like, check out the 20 official room makeovers from last spring's challenge.)

-On Wednesday, May 5, this spring's 20 featured designers will reveal the spaces they've selected and their plans to overhaul them.
-The lineup of talented designers and stylists includes Susan Hill of Susan Hill Design, Brit Arnesen of Brit Dot Design, Victoria Ford of Prepford Wife, and Sachi Lord, who were selected as participants by the Better Homes & Gardens home editors.
+On Wednesday, September 29, this fall's featured designers reveal the spaces they've selected and their plans to overhaul them.
+This season's lineup includes Joy Williams of Joyful Designs Studio, who was selected as a participant by the Better Homes & Gardens home editors, along with 19 other talented designers and stylists.
 Every Wednesday for the following eight weeks, they will share the progress they've made and the challenges they're facing.
-Although it typically runs for five weeks, the spring 2021 ORC has been extended to accommodate potential challenges caused by COVID-19, such as shipping delays.
-It all culminates with the big reveal on Wednesday, June 23.
+Although it has traditionally run for five weeks, the fall 2021 ORC has been extended to accommodate potential challenges caused by COVID-19, such as shipping delays.
+It all culminates with the big reveal on Wednesday, November 17.

 Here are the 20 talented individuals who will be documenting their room transformations this season.

 Albie Knows: Albie Buabeng is the self-taught interior designer behind the blog Albie Knows.
 Leaning on her background in retail visual merchandising and freelance marketing, Albie shares unique ideas for transforming ordinary spaces into personalized and practical homes.